open/close all folders

 - Heroic Mime: Played With.
-Although we never hear him speak, how the games handle the trope vary from game to game.
-Early in the series, he didn't speak period, outside of one or two instances, Ys III made him speak, Oath in Felghana aside, and most later games has the narrator describe what he says to others.
+Although we rarely hear him speak, how the games handle the trope vary from game to game.
+Early in the series, he didn't speak outside of one or two instances.
+Ys III made him speak, Oath in Felghana aside, and most later games has the narrator describe what he says to others.
 Justified because the games are actually stories based on Adol's personal journals.

 - Not to mention in Ys Seven, you could hear his battle grunts like the other party members.
 Interestingly enough, there's an option to mute him and only him.

 - Fully averted in The Alternative Saga, but only if he's the player character in Story Mode.
 Then again the player still gets to choose dialogue option during his playable story mode.